FCA Logo

 FCA Logo History

 The Financial Conduct Authority, better known as FCA, uses both versions of its name in the logo.
 Its first wordmark appeared in 2013 when the Financial Services Act 2012 came into force, implying the abolition of the Financial Services Authority and the creation of a new financial control system in the UK.
 Designers played with the three letters of the abbreviation, presenting them in the negative space of different colors.
 Later, they changed the emblem structure and made it more minimalist.
-The work on the design involved separating the inscriptions and removing one common base.
+The design work involved separating the inscriptions and removing a common base.

 What is FCA?